Spider-Man (2002 film): Development

-No film studio showed interest in a Spider-Man movie following the disastrous reception of Batman & Robin in 1997, which made film studios to not take the superhero genre seriously and have the perception that "comic books were for kids".
-However, the release of Blade by New Line Cinema in 1998 and the development of X-Men by 20th Century Fox convinced some studios that a Marvel character "could carry on" a movie.
-Marvel would emerge from bankruptcy in 1998 and declare that Menahem Golan's option had expired and that the rights had reverted to them.
-Marvel would then sell the film rights to Sony Pictures Entertainment, Columbia Pictures' parent company for $7 million.
-The deal came to effect in March 1999.
+No film studio showed interest in a Spider-Man movie following the disastrous reception of Batman & Robin in 1997, after which film studios no longer took the superhero genre seriously and had the perception that "comic books were for kids".
+However, the release of Blade by New Line Cinema in 1998 and the development of X-Men (2000) by 20th Century Fox convinced some studios that a Marvel character "could carry on" a movie.
+Marvel emerged from bankruptcy in 1998 and declared that Menahem Golan's option had expired and that the rights had reverted to them.
+Marvel then sold the film rights to Sony Pictures Entertainment, Columbia Pictures' parent company for $7 million.
+The deal came into effect in March 1999.
+In April 1999, although Sony Pictures optioned from MGM all preceding script versions of a Spider-Man film, it only exercised the options on "the Cameron material", which contractually included a multi-author screenplay and a forty-five-page "scriptment" credited only to Cameron.
+The studio announced they were not hiring Cameron himself to direct the film nor would they be using his script.

-While John Calley was in work, training at Columbia, he sought with Kevin McClory's claim to develop an unofficial James Bond movie franchise, partially based on the material used on Thunderball, and also had the rights to the novel Casino Royale.
-MGM and Danjaq also had to sue Sony Pictures and Spectre Associates, regarding claims of how the McClory film with Sony has been demonstrated.
-The final blow came in March 1999, when Sony traded the Casino Royale film rights to MGM for the company's own Spider-Man project, thus starting right to production.